tildeinstitute/tildewiki/pages/example.md

 ---
 author: gbmor
-title: test page 1
+title: Example Page
-description: first test page of the wiki
+description: Example page for the wiki
 ---

-# test page 1
+# template heading

 this is a test page. it is the first test page of the wiki